jonotp/invoice/README.md

 REACT_APP_STORAGE_BUCKET=
 REACT_APP_MESSAGING_SENDER_ID=
 REACT_APP_ID=
-REACT_APP_API_URL=
 ```

-The first 6 variables can be obtained from firebase, while the last variable specifies the local api url used.
+The first variables can be obtained from firebase.
 ## Status
 In progress